-Massimo Bottura to open food waste London refectory in ChelseaCultureFood & DrinksNews & features
+Massimo Bottura to open food waste London Refectory Felix in Earl’s CourtCultureFood & DrinksNews & features

 Food waste seems set to dominate London’s headlines throughout 2017, as Massimo Bottura becomes the latest figure to add their name to the list of eco-conscious projects.
 The three-Michelin-starred chef of Osteria Francescana is one of the world’s leading culinary figures, and he’s chosen London Food Month in June to launch this third Refettorio right here in the capital.
-According to the Italian guide Gambero Rosso, the refectory is set to open in Chelsea and it will feature artistic collaborations in partnership with Jay Jopling’s White Cube.
+The refectory is set to open in Earl’s Court and it will feature artistic collaborations in partnership with Jay Jopling’s White Cube.

 Bottura has a history with this sort of thing.
 Unlike many chefs, accused mouthing somewhat empty platitudes about sustainability with very little action, his not-for-profit organisation Food for Soul has already run Refettorios (the first one in Milan, opened for the 2015 Expo), and are seriously invested in the social issues that surround food.
 Bottura himself has spoken in the past about using the celebrity and status brought to him through countless awards, tv appearances and his cult following, to change the world for the better.

 He’s not the only one: this year has seen a surge of awareness of the food waste problem.
 Dan Barber’s wildly successful wastED popup, FoodCycle finally breaking into the mainstream media, the Evening Standard’s pledge to cover the issue in depth suddenly, forcefully and (hopefully) irrevocably in the public conscience.
 The tide of opinion appears to be on the turn, as people begin to question whether discarding huge quantities of vegetables for being an odd shape, or not quite the right shade of green, is in the interest of anyone except the faceless, money-craving behemoths behind “big food”.